.

 and eyes during a sandstorm.

-can communicate the difference between carbon and silicon based life.
+equipment, he can communicate the difference between carbon and silicon

-However, his intelligence seems to have basic differences from human.
+based life.
+However, his intelligence seems to have basic differences

-other hand, Otis Adelbert Kline included no less than three different breeds
+But on the other hand, Otis Adelbert Kline included no less than three

-of Mars.
-The next is the Rodal, a ten foot tall bird, five
+in Swordsman of Mars.
+The next is the Rodal, a ten foot

-feet at the shoulder, which appears to be a riding mount for desert nomads.
+tall bird, five feet at the shoulder, which appears to be a riding mount

-all four birds seem to follow the same general body plan of a distorted
+But still, all four birds seem to follow the same general body plan of

 In the articles on Kline, I speculate that the Elyssium plateau was, during